dogadogan/InfraredTags/README.md

    - Follow the steps to enable wireless debugging on the OnePlus and pair with your PC ([here](https://medium.com/android-news/wireless-debugging-through-adb-in-android-using-wifi-965f7edd163a))

    #### Decoding
-   - Once everything is installed, and you have paired the OnePlus to your computer via adb, you can run this command to get the IR camera show up:
+   - Once everything is installed, and you have paired the OnePlus phone to your computer via adb, you can run this command to get the IR camera show up:
    ```adb shell am start -n com.oneplus.factorymode/.camera.manualtest.CameraManualTest``` (more detail [here](https://www.xda-developers.com/oneplus-8-pro-color-filter-camera-still-accessible-adb-command/))
    - You should see the IR stream open on the OnePlus:
     <p align="center"> <img  height="450" src="https://github.com/HCIELab/InfraTags/blob/main/public/readme_img/oneplus_ir.png"> </p>